 Smokey Eye for Grey Eyes

 One of the biggest makeup trends to emerge in recent years is burgundy eyeshadow.
-While beauty insiders used to steer away from eyeshadows with red undertones for fear that it would make eyes look bloodshot, they now embrace the colour wholeheartedly.
+While beauty insiders used to steer away from eyeshadows with red undertones for fear that it would make eyes look bloodshot, they now embrace the color wholeheartedly.
 With its rich brown hue, a burgundy smokey eye best suits the steely cool look of grey eyes.
-Perfect for an alternative to black on a night out, burgundy makes grey eyes smoulder.
-If you’re still worried about this bold colour being too much, gradually build and layer your shadow until you reach your desired tone.
+Perfect for an alternative to black on a night out, burgundy makes grey eyes smolder.
+If you’re still worried about this bold color is too much, gradually build and layer your shadow until you reach your desired tone.

 - After applying primer, use a medium flat brush to press burgundy eyeshadow onto your lids from lashes to the crease.

 - Use a small angled brush and apply the same shadow to your lower lash line.

 - Use a medium-soft brush to apply a matte warm brown or peach shadow on and above the crease of your eye, blending with the burgundy in a sweeping motion.